 |Firmware Management||Describes the mechanisms for the management of firmware||Released||Design Note - Firmware Management v1.1|

-The table below provides a summary of guidance documents and interim settings (available on this page under the Guidance Information Document list):
+The table below provides a summary of guidance documents and interim settings, including the DCC User Gateway Interface Design Specification (DUGIDS) (available on this page under the Guidance Information Document list):

 |Uncontrolled Gas Flow Rate - recommendations||This document provides the UGFR recommended settings at manufacture.
 These settings were discussed at the transitional Technical Specification Issue Resolution Sub-group (TSIRS)||Uncontrolled Gas Flow Rate Recommendations v2.0|

 Use of DUIS

 |DCC has identified a series of behaviours regarding the use of the DUIS that Users should be aware of.
 These are explained in this guidance note to ensure that all SEC parties and RDPs (Registration Data Providers) are aware of the issue and its implications||DCC Guidance - Use of DUIS v2.9|

 |DCC User Gateway Interface Design Specification (DUGIDS)||The purpose of the DCC User Gateway Interface Design Specification documentation is to define the DCC User Interface at a technical level to enable DCC Service Users to integrate their IT infrastructure with the DCC Data Systems.
 This M2M interface enables suitably authorised DCC Service Users to call Service Requests to interact with Devices and services within the DCC, and to receive responses to those requests as well as Device and DCC Alerts.||DCC User Gateway Interface Design Specification (DUGIDS) - v2.0 Draft|